acristofari/ibcn/README.md

 # Block cubic Newton with greedy selection

-This repository contains the files related to the experiments reported in the paper
+This repository contains the files related to the experiments reported in

 [A. Cristofari.
 Block cubic Newton with greedy selection. _arXiv:2407.18150_](https://arxiv.org/abs/2407.18150).

-In the above paper, a second-order block coordinate descent method is proposed, named _Inexact Block Cubic Newton_ (IBCN) method, using a greedy rule for the block selection rule and cubic models for the block update.
+In the above paper, a second-order block coordinate descent method is proposed, named _Inexact Block Cubic Newton_ (IBCN) method, using a greedy rule for the block selection and cubic models for the block update.

 ## Author